Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Experiments

-Experiments are conducted on CIFAR-10, FFHQ, and ImageNet using pretrained EDM models \citep{karras_elucidating_2022}.
-The expert conditional distribution $p_E(x|\sigma)$ is defined as the empirical dataset distribution at noise level \(\Sigma_0 = 0\) with additional Gaussian noise at level $\sigma$.
-All policy generations are evaluated using FID \citep{heusel_gans_2017} with 50k samples, Precision and Recall \citep{kynkaanniemi_improved_2019} using the improved topological method of \citet{kim_toppr_2023}, and the average Number of Function Evaluations (NFE) required to reach the terminal noise level (when relevant).
+Experiments are conducted on CIFAR-10 ($32\times32$), FFHQ ($64\times64$), and ImageNet ($64\times64$) using pretrained EDM models \citep{karras_elucidating_2022}.
+The expert conditional distribution $p_E(x|\sigma)$ is the empirical dataset distribution at noise level $\Sigma_0 = 0$ with additional Gaussian noise at level $\sigma$.
+All policy generations are evaluated using FID \citep{heusel_gans_2017} with 50k samples, Precision and Recall \citep{kynkaanniemi_improved_2019} using the improved topological method of \citet{kim_toppr_2023}, and NFE (when relevant).

-\paragraph{What strategies can be applied?} A key strength of the framework is its flexibility: it can be applied to a wide range of sampling-time interventions without modifying the denoiser.
-We consider adaptive classifier-free guidance, Renoise strategy that revisits higher-noise states and learning the stochasticity injection profile \(\gamma_{\mathrm{EDM}}\).
-Despite their differences, all strategies are learned using the same state-occupancy matching objective.

-\textbf{Computational overhead } Our method introduces negligible overhead at sampling time.
-The learned policies are lightweight neural networks with small action spaces, and their evaluation cost is insignificant compared to denoiser evaluations.
-The main computational cost arises during training, where multiple sampling trajectories are required to estimate gradients and train the discriminator.
-This cost remains far below that of retraining the denoiser itself.